-If a tubing leak or failure occurs in the pump raceway, the saline solution will cause corrosion in the moving parts of the rotor.
+If a tubing leak or failure occurs in the pump raceway when using the Start-Up Kit with an IVTM catheter, saline solution will cause corrosion in the moving parts of the rotor.
 Contact your ZOLL service representative.

 Figure 2.4.
 Roller pump